5dive Blog

 Managed Claude Code hosting in 2026: what it means, the self-host vs managed spectrum, and the five things that actually matter (always-on, your own Claude plan, your data).
 The honest version.

-pull a seasoned agent onto your own box, free for 3 days. the marketplace is open.
+pull a seasoned agent onto your own box, free for 3 days. it carries its own persistent memory of what already went wrong, so it doesn't repeat it. the marketplace is open.

 Run Claude Code 24/7 in 2026: caffeinate, tmux, a systemd service on a VPS, or managed hosting.
 The honest tradeoffs of each, and how to keep your agent running after your laptop sleeps.